Lemuel Smith: Prison murder

 In 1981, Smith was in the maximum-security Green Haven Correctional Facility.
-On May 15, 1981, Greenhaven corrections officer Donna Payant was on duty when she received a phone call and told her co-worker she needed to take care of a problem.
+On May 15, 1981, Green Haven corrections officer Donna Payant was on duty when she received a phone call and told her co-worker she needed to take care of a problem.
 Her fellow officer returned to work at the end of the shift to pick Donna up.
 When she never came out, hundreds of corrections officers combed the entire prison grounds throughout the night and into the following morning.

 Trash dumpsters were emptied into a garbage truck, which two senior correction officers escorted to a dumpsite twenty miles away.
 When the garbage was spread out, officers finally found Payant's mutilated body.

 It was the first time in the United States that a female corrections officer had been killed inside a prison.
 More than 5,000 officers attended Payant's funeral and New York governor Hugh Carey officially vowed "a swift response".

 The same examiner who observed bite marks on Wilson was coincidentally called to examine bite marks on Payant's body.
 He quickly recognized the bite marks and Smith was charged with Payant's murder on June 6, 1981.
 A conviction for the charge carried a mandatory death sentence.

 High-profile defense

-The high-profile nature of Payant's murder brought high-profile lawyers William Kunstler and C. Vernon Mason.
+The publicized nature of Payant's murder brought high-profile lawyers William Kunstler and C. Vernon Mason.
 The team alleged everything from promiscuity by Payant to guards dealing drugs inside and outside the prison.
 They were unable to evade the bite mark evidence, however, and even their own expert witness agreed that the bite marks on Payant matched those on Wilson's body.

 Due to mounting notoriety in the press, Smith was transferred to a different facility during the investigation phase.
 The capital murder trial finally began on January 20, 1983, more than eighteen months after Smith's arrest.
 The defense impugned testimony of inmates and other corrections officers and proposed conspiracy theories but, with no answer to the bite mark evidence, Smith was found guilty on April 21, 1983.

 Considered the only deterrent for prisoners already serving life sentences, a New York law at the time mandated that Smith automatically be sentenced to death.
 He was sentenced on June 10, 1983.
 On July 2, 1984, however, an appeal by Smith called that law's constitutionality into question and was successful in commuting his death sentence to another term of life.

 As punishment for the Payant murder, and due to the threat he posed even while in prison, Smith spent the next twenty years of his life in near-isolation, the longest such span in the nation at the time.
 As of December, 2022, Smith is presently incarcerated at the maximum security Wende Correctional Facility.